mkounkel/SEDFit/README.md

 Produces a plot of the SED fit.

 Optional parameters<br>
+- idx: list of indices of fluxes that should be included inthe plot
 - file: string containing a filename (including the extension) to a file where the figure should be saved.
 - getplot: whether to return the editable matplotlib ax variable instead of displaying it.
 False by default.If True, ax=x.makeplot(getplot=False)<br>